-Notice in the above discussion how several variations on a business plan might be relevant to you and your specific business needs.
+Several variations on a business plan might be relevant to you and your specific business needs.
 There are several varieties of business plan outputs.
 The lean plan, the traditional plan, summaries, pitches, and so forth.
 Obviously, if you don’t need it, don’t do it; but here are some variations that come up often:

 - The lean business plan.
 Don’t assume you necessarily need the elaborate business plan even if the goal is presenting for outsiders.
 Times are changing.
-For investors, the lean plan might be all you need because they deal with your summary and pitch before they see the plan.
+For investors, the lean plan might be all you need.
+Investors normally they deal with your summary and pitch before they see the plan.

 - The pitch presentation.
 Think of startups pitching for investment.
-It’s a slide deck to be narrated and used as background for a talk taking as few as 10 and usually 20 to 30 minutes, even more when things go well.
+It’s a slide deck to be narrated and used as background for a talk.
+It includes taking as few as 10 and usually 20 to 30 minutes, even more when things go well.
 The main pitch presentation is mostly pictures and business charts to serve as background and emphasis for a speaker.
-Sometimes people will create a leave-behind version, with more words, that can stand alone being read as a series of slides, without narration.
+Sometimes people will create a leave-behind version, with more words.
+These can stand alone being read as a series of slides, without narration.
 For more on that, turn to Your Business Pitch later in this section.

 - The summary memo.
-This is a short text summarizing the main points of a business to use as an introduction to investors, bankers, or other outsiders.
+This is a short text summarizing the main points of a business.
+Use it as an introduction to investors, bankers, or other outsiders.
 It fits into an email.
 The best of these are only a page or two long, and they rarely if ever exceed five pages.
-The summary memo is often almost identical to the executive summary which is the first section of the business plan document.
+The summary memo is often almost identical to the executive summary, the first section of the business plan document.
 For more on that, turn to Developing Summaries later in this section.

 - The elevator speech.
 A very short monologue.
 The well-known business plan competitions that feature elevator speeches limit them to 60 seconds.
 For more on that, turn to Your Elevator Speech later in this section.

 There are also some common variations on these main themes.
 For example, some people recommend a “one-page business plan,” which is really a variation on the executive summary.
-And there is a variation on the pitch presentation that is effectively a wordy slide deck that can stand alone, to be read, which I prefer to call a “leave-behind,” or “leave-behind slide deck,” or “summary deck.”
+And there is a variation on the pitch presentation that is effectively a wordy slide deck.
+This one can stand alone, to be read.
+I prefer to call a “leave-behind,” or “leave-behind slide deck,” or “summary deck.”

 Don’t think a pitch presentation or summary deck can replace a business plan.
 This idea stems from the Lean Startup rejection of the “elaborate” business plan.
-Furthermore, it has become cool for successful entrepreneurs to claim they didn’t start with a business plan, and for some investors to claim they don’t read them.
+Furthermore, it has become cool for successful entrepreneurs to claim they didn’t start with a business plan.
+And also some investors like to claim they don’t read them.
 It’s like it’s cool for successful people to claim later that they never studied in school – whether that’s true or not.
 But even the lean startup authors agree that all businesses need strategy, tactics, milestones, priorities, and sales and expense and cash flow projections.
 And pitches and summaries should be business plan outputs, not replacements.

 The most serious problem with using only a pitch instead of a plan happens, ironically, if the pitch is successful.
 Interested investors will almost always respond to a pitch with additional questions, and they are disappointed and discouraged when the entrepreneurs can’t answer those questions in depth, with projections, from the context of a real business plan.
 However, for this use, the simple lean business plan may be enough.